tgidk/go-api-365-add-in/README.md

-A Go REST API demonstrating Clean Architecture principles.
+This is a Go REST API that demonstrates how Clean Architecture principles can be applied to a Gorilla/Mux based REST API.
 Getting data from the Yahoo Finance API.